volkszaehler/vzlogger/README.md

 Our packages are built with MQTT support.
 The package that is in Debian is built without OMS support while starting with 0.8.7 ours is.

-The packages attached to the release are meant for Debian trixie.
+The packages attached to the release are meant for Debian forky.
 The full set of packages is provided through a repository graciously provided by [Cloudsmith](https://cloudsmith.com).